The Orbital Eccentricity--Radius Distribution for Warm, Single Planets in TESS: Results

+To ensure robustness of the retrieved population trend, we validated our results against a highly reliable subset of our sample, namely confirmed planets and/or those cleared by SG1 photometry.
+We repeated both the individual Beta model inference fits and the 3-stage model, but first kept only confirmed and SG1-cleared planets.
+Performing this cut resulted in preserving 161 out of the 219 full planet sample, indicating that 58 planets have not received photometric follow-up and have higher intrinsic FP rates.
+We show the results of this robustness analysis in Appendix~\ref{app:eccentricity_vs_radius_confirmed}.
+Overall, we find consistent results between our fiducial and confirmed/SG1-cleared sample.

 We also performed an independent analysis of the population with F-type stars removed ($>6000$ K) to investigate the dependence on stellar type.
-We find that the small planet population remains consistent, but the reduced number of giants, and eccentric giants, alter the appearance of the high-end of the eccentricity distribution, suggesting that giant planet eccentricities may have a dependence on stellar type.
+We find that the sample without F-type stars remains consistent with the full sample, but we caveat this with the fact that small number statistics (or an absence of giant planets in some bins) could influence these conclusions.
 This can be seen in Appendix \ref{app:stellar_dependence}.